The Next Big Thing

 Angela Meyer’s haunting debut, A Superior Spectre, follows the treacherous experiments and desires of a dying man as he becomes entangled in a surreal plot that melds historical and speculative fiction.
 In the post-megastorm world of Vincent Silk’s first novel, Sisters of No Mercy, a group of rebels upset the establishment in their quest for survival.
 And in Margaret Morgan’s The Second Cure, an inexplicable outbreak bends society in bizarre ways – revealing dilemmas at the core of what makes us who we are, and how we make sense of our predicaments.

 These three new Australian novels each chart a rupture – personal, political, psychical – and an unexpected encounter with danger.
-Join their three authors, plus a Voiceworks writer to be announced, for readings that plumb the unease of our era.
+Join their three authors, plus Grace Hart, reading her piece 'mad' from Voiceworks #111, for readings that plumb the unease of our era.

 Readings will be our bookseller at this event.